Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 machine.
 The login prompt of the shell is showing you this IP address, too.
 (See screenshot above).

-The standard user for the web interface is *admin*, the password is shown on first boot.
+The standard user for the web interface is *admin*, the password is shown in the console of the virtual server on the first boot.

 Configuration
 =============